jovianka/simple-weather-app/README.md

 ## Story
 ### How We Built It?
-First, we search for an API that can be used for forecasting weather, and we found the Weather Forecast API from [Open Meteo](https://open-meteo.com).
-Second, we tried to change the API response from JSON format to XLSX and store it in Google Sheets.
-By that, we don't need to use any SQL database system.
-After that, we use `st.experimental_connection("gsheets", type=GSheetsConnection)` to connect our application to Google Sheets.
-We also use altair for data visualization.
+This app is based on the Weather Forecast API from [Open Meteo](https://open-meteo.com) and streamlit.
+Here's how the app works: We make a request to get data on some weather variables (currently 3), extracted data from the response to a `pandas DataFrame`.
+Then, we used `st.experimental_connection("gsheets", type=GSheetsConnection)` to connect our app to a google sheets spreadsheet and updated the spreadsheet based on the data.
+After that, we display the data using line charts made with `st.altair_chart()`.

 ### Challenges We Ran Into
 Using altair, hardware problems (slows down development) python indentations, pip packages dependency conflict, and minimal understanding of data science ecosystem in python.